mbodm/cdis/README.md

 ##### Windows Vista and earlier

 To make it run on even older Windows versions, you just need to download the source, set an older target framework (in example .NET Framework 4.6) and re-compile it.
 You can find more information [here](https://learn.microsoft.com/en-us/dotnet/framework/migration-guide/versions-and-dependencies).

+### Support for multiple displays?

+Sorry, full multi-monitor support is somewhat "spicy".
+To do it the right way (correctly determine all monitors of all desktops and name/control them all correctly) ends up rather complex on the Windows platorm.

+Therefore:
+- `cdis.exe` doesn't offer multi-monitor control
+- `cdis.exe` will always use the primary monitor

 **Have fun.**